shyndman/lmnop-transcribe/memory-bank/progress.md

 -   Debugging revealed event loop blocking due to audio recording.
 -   Attempted non-blocking file writing as a potential solution (did not resolve the issue).
 -   Identified multiprocessing as the necessary architectural change to isolate audio handling and resolve trigger responsiveness.
+-   Discovered that the `playSound` function is the direct cause of the event processing delay.
+-   Decided to use `aiodebug` to further diagnose the event loop performance and the interaction with `playSound`.